 Tristan joined Sphere in 2017 as Learning and Training Manager, and started his new role in 2021.
 Prior to joining Sphere, he held various roles in the finance sector.
 He also serves as a board member of Lake Aid, an association supporting displaced children and families in Annecy (France).

 Tristan holds a degree in Computer Science from the University of Bath (United Kingdom).
 He speaks English and French.

 Wassila has been responsible for the coordination of the global Sphere network since she joined Sphere in 2015.
 She has several years of experience in the humanitarian sector, including with OCHA-oPt, Oxfam and Médecins du Monde.
 She also worked in the occupied Palestinian territories as part of a peacebuilding mission seconded by the Swiss Federal Department of Foreign Affairs (FDA).

-Wassila holds a Master’s Degree in Middle Eastern Studies from the Graduate Institute of International and Development Studies (Geneva, Switzerland).
-She speaks English, French, and Arabic.
+Wassila holds a degree in Political Science and a postgraduate degree in Middle Eastern Studies from the Graduate Institute of International and Development Studies (Geneva, Switzerland).
+She speaks French, English and Arabic.